The Northern Prairie

 •Because we have less rainfall and lower humidity than places south, disease problems on roses, flowering crab, and other plants are less pronounced.
 In fact, most of the very bad diseases don’t make it up to our corner of the world.
 Same goes for many of the insects which have plagued trees in Michigan, Ohio and other warmer climes.
 As far as insects go, the cold keeps at least some of the riff raff out.

-•Ornamental grasses seem to like the Red River Valley better than points south.
+•Ornamental grasses seem to like the northern prairie better than points south.
 They are at home on the prairie!

 •More summer sunshine means better sugar content and more intense flavor in our fruit.
 Nothing is richer than the flavor of northern-grown apples, plums or grapes.

-Knowing our advantages, we can buck ourselves up to take on the challenges presented to gardeners by the Red River Valley’s climate and soils.
+Knowing our advantages, we can buck ourselves up to take on the challenges presented to gardeners by the northern prairie’s climate and soils.

 Soil is most important